sattvik/decafbot/README.rst

   reduced by a factor of two to three when compared to an equivalent Java application.

+The base directory for the Scala implementation is ``jvm-lang/scala``, and the source code for the demo can be found in ``src/main/scala``.

 .. _Scala: http://www.scala-lang.org

 Additional prerequisites